alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - I, J, K work within a word, but NOT across words.
 - LEAVE is supported ONCE in a word inside loops.
 - You can not have multiple LEAVES.
-- Partly because multiple loop termination is a garbage idea anyway.
-  - But mainly because it is horrible to code.
+- WHILE is supported ONCE.
+- WIERD mash-up combinations of the three different LOOPS do not work.
+	- They do in some FORTHS which is awesome and frightening.

 #### Recursion

-Recusion is always an option for loops as well.
+Recusion is always an option for looping as well.

 Just call yourself in a word, a word knows its own name.